-English Parishes are a very old form of spatial unit which originally represented areas of both civil and ecclesiastical administration.
+English parishes are a very old form of spatial unit which originally represented areas of both civil and ecclesiastical administration.
 They used to be significant local government areas but now have very limited functions.
 Modern parish councils (which may choose to call themselves a town council) can provide facilities such as village halls, war memorials, cemeteries, leisure facilities and playgrounds.
-They have duties concerning maintenance of public footpaths and may also spend money on cultural projects, community transport initiatives and crime prevention equipment.
-In addition they must be notified of all planning applications and consulted on the making of certain byelaws.
+They have duties such as maintenance of public footpaths and may also spend money on cultural projects, community transport initiatives and crime-prevention equipment.
+In addition they must be notified of all planning applications and consulted on the making of certain by-laws.
 However, not all parishes have a council – if there are fewer than 200 parishioners, or if the parishioners do not want one, decisions can instead be taken at parish meetings.
 The geography is further complicated by the fact that several smaller parishes may come together to elect a joint council.
-Parishes are confined within local authority boundaries but are not contiguous with electoral wards.
-In some smaller urban areas, successor parishes were then created, but this was not universal.
-In consequence some areas of the country have parishes and others not, making them an unsatisfactory unit for national statistical production.
+Parishes are confined within local authority district boundaries but are not contiguous with electoral wards.
+In some smaller urban areas, successor parishes have been created, but this is not universal.
+Consequently some areas of the country have parishes and others don't, making them an unsatisfactory unit for producing National Statistics.

 Many parishes are a similar size to wards, but some can contain several wards, and ward boundaries need not be followed.
-As at 31st December 2010 there were 10479 parishes in England.
+As at 31 December 2015 there were 10,449 parishes in England.

-The principle role of CCs is to act as a channel for the views of local communities.
-They have a legal right to be notified of and respond to planning applications and can be involved in a range of activities, mostly related to local infrastructure and community events (eg playgrounds, bus shelters, village halls, footpaths, flower beds, Christmas celebrations).
-Not all CCs participate however and those that do have to rely on voluntary work and fund-raising; many receive local authority funding for running costs only.
+The principal role of CCs is to act as a channel for the views of local communities.
+They have a legal right to be notified of and respond to planning applications and can be involved in a range of activities, mostly related to local infrastructure and community events (e.g. playgrounds, bus shelters, village halls, footpaths, flower beds, Christmas celebrations).
+Not all CCs participate, however, and those that do have to rely on voluntary work and fund-raising; many receive council area funding for running costs only.
 CCs can however obtain grants for specific schemes.

-In fact, although some are supportive, many local authorities tend to disregard their CCs and do not consider them to be a tier of government, even though they legally can have that role.
-It is only in Eilean Siar (formerly known as 'Western Isles'), Orkney and especially in Shetland that CCs are viewed as an important tier in the administrative structure and have a correspondingly larger budget.
+In fact, although some are supportive, many council areas tend to disregard their CCs and do not consider them to be a tier of government, even though they legally can have that role.
+It is only in Na h-Eileanan Siar (formerly known as "Eilean Siar" / 'Western Isles'), Orkney and especially in Shetland that CCs are viewed as an important tier in the administrative structure and have a correspondingly larger budget.
 Scotland's network of parishes was abolished for administrative purposes in 1973, when CCs were initiated.
 Unlike in Wales, these new CCs were not necessarily based on old parish areas.
 As indicated, CCs fit inside council area boundaries, whereas the old parish geography no longer corresponds with any modern administrative pattern.